unclereeemus/ytmp/README.md

-		many entries/ranges - play entries/ranges in the order they are sent if 'k' is the last arg then exit once all entries are played otherwise continue playing from where last arg stops
+		many entries/ranges - play entries/ranges in the order they are sent if 'k' is the last arg then exit once all entries are played otherwise continue playing from last arg unless last arg is a range

 		* ranges must be comma separated